OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User: Introduction

-In this paper, we propose \bench -- a user-centric benchmarking framework for unsupervised time series anomaly detection.
-To develop a system that addresses our research questions in Table~\ref{tab:pprq}, we investigate the current workflow and objective of benchmarks.
+We propose \bench -- an end-user centric benchmarking framework for unsupervised time series anomaly detection.
 Figure~\ref{fig:workflow}(left) illustrates how in a regular setting researchers and \user{s} operate independently from one another, creating hurdles for \user{s} when adopting a new published model.
-With our system Figure~\ref{fig:workflow}(right), \textit{OrionBench}, all researchers (Orion and independent researchers) directly contribute their model to \textit{OrionBench}.
-This creates a single source of readily-available models that can directly be employed by the \user{}.
+With our system Figure~\ref{fig:workflow}(right), all researchers (Orion and ML researchers) directly contribute their model to \textit{OrionBench}.
+This creates a single source of readily-available models for the \user{}.

 Three concrete innovations enable us to address \user{s’} common but critical concerns: \begin{itemize} \itemsep0em \item A continuously running system, moving away from \textit{point-in-time} evaluations. \item Abstractions that allow us to easily incorporate and assess new models, and isolate the factors that make them better. \item Seamless integration of the latest models into usable \textit{pipelines} for end-users. \end{itemize}